kcl-tscm/Young_instructions/installing_lib_tbe/README.md

 Within the folder of the downloaded library, one needs to used the following commands **in this order:**

+.. code-block: bash

   libtoolize --force
   aclocal
   autoheader
   automake --force-missing --add-missing
   autoconf

 Once this is done the **./configure** command can be used in conjuction with make to install the library.